 A: The best way to do this is to make an observation about the change you have seen in that person.
 “You don’t seem yourself, is everything OK”?
 Make it about the behaviour, listen without judgement, ask open ended questions.
 Once people feel understood, the greater our capacity to influence them.
 Follow up regularly and check in.
 Use the ALAC strategy (Ask, Listen and encourage, Action, Check in)

 The Link to the full recording of the Webinar can be found here Full Webinar – Mental Resilience in Times of Disruptive Change

 At Parity we’re so much more than recruiters.
-As micro-specialists in Product, Marketing, Communications and Digital recruitment, we’re obsessed with adding value to our community.
+As micro-specialists in Product, Pricing, Digital, Marketing, Communications and Data Analytics recruitment, we’re obsessed with adding value to our community.
 We don’t just have an outstanding reputation for matching great talent with the best companies, we’re also proud to invest 10% of our annual profits into industry training and events through Parity Plus, a recruitment industry first in Australia.

 Whether you are a sports fanatic, shark diver or part time antique collector, we celebrate your uniqueness.
 Parity Consulting works with clients who embrace diverse and inclusive environments and empower their teams to bring their authentic whole self to work.
 We encourage people with different beliefs, abilities, backgrounds and life experiences to contact us.